 Connemara Ramble – Ireland

 And there you have it!
-These are four of the best walking holiday tours money can buy in Britain and Ireland, but there are many more to choose from.
-Each one is unique in its own right and offers several opportunities nearly all travelers and explorers will enjoy.
+These are four of the best walking holiday options money can buy in Britain and Ireland, but there are many more to choose from.
+Each area is unique in its own right and offers several opportunities nearly all travelers and explorers will enjoy.
 Find the walking holiday that’s right for you, make the adequate preparations for it, and then pack your bags to go on the expedition of a lifetime!
 Just don’t forget your quality outerwear, and you’re all set!